Last Amended: April 1, 2020

 SECTION 1.
 In order to accomplish the objectives of organizing the faculty, the Faculty Senate shall be divided into committees.
 The basic functions of the committees shall be to investigate and make recommendations on matters pertaining to the academic affairs of the University.
 They may do this on instruction from the Faculty Senate.
 These committees shall not operate in an administrative capacity.
 They shall report only to the Faculty Senate, and the report must be written.
 Recall of a chair of a standing committee shall be by two-thirds of the committee membership.

-(2) The initial composition of the standing committees of the Faculty Senate shall be the Executive Committee, the Welfare Committee, the Admissions and Academic Progress Committee, the Policies Committee, the Elections Committee, and the Faculty Honors Committee.
+(2) The initial composition of the standing committees of the Faculty Senate shall be the Executive Committee, the Advocacy (formerly Welfare) Committee, the Admissions and Academic Progress Committee, the Policies Committee, the Elections Committee, and the Faculty Honors Committee.

 (3) The Executive Committee shall be composed of the officers of the Faculty Senate and chairs of the standing committees.
 The President of the Faculty Senate shall be the chair of the Executive Committee.
 The Executive Committee shall name the members of all committees, standing and ad hoc, of the Faculty Senate.
 It may serve as an ad hoc committee on issues that cannot be directed to a standing committee.
 It may appoint ad hoc committees with the approval of a Senate majority.
 It shall determine the time and location of all regular meetings of the Faculty Senate for the year.
 It shall recommend, when requested, faculty members to serve on committees and commissions appointed by the President of the University.

-(4) The Welfare Committee shall be concerned with policies which directly affect the individual faculty member.
+(4) The Advocacy (formerly Welfare) Committee shall be concerned with policies which directly affect the individual faculty member.
 This committee shall review such policies as tenure, qualification for promotion, retirement, research, teaching loads, service requirements, creative and scholarly activity, extracurricular assignments, summer employment, non-University employment, salaries, leaves of absence, professional development leaves, travel, merit pay, cost-of-living raises, dissemination of information to and from the faculty, and such other related policies as affect faculty welfare and morale.
 The chair will be a member of the committee and will be elected by a simple majority of the committee members.